-Two side-by-side pages of Jarena Lee’s title page that features a sketched portrait and the book publication details.
+Jarena Lee’s right arm is leaning on an open book.
 In the portrait, Jarena Lee is seated in a chair at a desk with a feathered quill and ink is stacked on two books.
 Jarena is wearing a bonnet that ties beneath her face and the front of her hair can be seen.
 A white shawl covers her shoulders on top of a black dress, as she holds a feather quill in her hand.
-Beneath the photo reads, “Mrs. Jarena Lee Preacher of the A.M.E Church.
+Beneath the photo reads, “Mrs. Jarena Lee."
+Additional information might be visible if the photo wasn't cropped as follows: Preacher of the A.M.E Church.
 Aged 60 years on the 18th day of the 2nd month 1844.
 Philand 1844.”
 The next page of all text reads, “Religious Experience and Journal of Mrs. Jarena Lee, Giving An Account of Her Call to Preach the Gospel, Revised and corrected from the original manuscript, written by herself.
 Philadelphia: Printed and Published for the Author 1849.”

 Fotosearch, Black History & Culture Collection via Getty Images